 Provides centralized control and visibility at every level of virtual infrastructure

-- Delivers the security and availability of vSphere through automated proactive management
+Delivers the security and availability of vSphere through automated proactive management

-- Empowers a broad partner ecosystem to extend virtualization capabilities
+Empowers a broad partner ecosystem to extend virtualization capabilities

+The vCenter Server Appliance (vCSA) is a pre-configured Linux-based virtual machine optimized for running vCenter Server and associated services.
+Versions 5.0.1 and 5.1 of the vCSA uses PostgreSQL for the embedded database instead of IBM DB2, which was used in vCenter Server Appliance 5.0.
 The vCSA embedded postSQL DB supports 5 hosts / 50 virtual machines, with an Oracle DB the vCSA can support 1000 hosts and 10,000 vms.
 If you configure your vCSA to use an external instance of Single Sign On (SSO), the external SSO instance must be hosted on another vCenter Server Appliance; it cannot be hosted on a Windows machine.

 vCenter Server can be installed on a windows Guest OS and can be connected to Oracle or Microsoft SQL.
 SSO can be installed on the same Guest OS or can be on a different machine.
 It should be noted that patching of of the vCenter Appliance is not supported.